tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/low_cardinality.md

 5: 'Possible String Value 5'
 ```

 Now, rather than each of the 300,000 rows storing `'Possible String Value 1'` for `ColumnA`, instead, each of these rows stores the key `1`.
-When selecting `ColumnA`, we would retrieve the value for key `1` from the dictionary of values.
+When selecting `ColumnA`, you would retrieve the value for key `1` from the dictionary of values.
 Storing `1` as a 4 byte integer, 300,000 times, would result in a total of 1.2 megabytes, or a 6.25x reduction in bytes.

-Here's a worked example.
+Here's an example:

 ```sql
 DROP DATABASE IF EXISTS lc;